ceph/ceph/doc/glossary.rst

 	Cluster Map
-                The set of maps comprising the monitor map, OSD map, PG map, MDS map and CRUSH map.
+                The set of maps comprising the monitor map, OSD map, PG map, MDS map and CRUSH map, which together report the state of the Ceph cluster.
 See `Cluster Map`_ for details.

 	CRUSH
                 Controlled Replication Under Scalable Hashing.
 It is the